psychoss/atom-lite-code-format/README.md

 i have boring by the heavily packages that make the wonderful ide so slowly.

-simple if suite what you want,isnt is prefect, actually, this is also a example to help you make yourself atom extion.
+simple if suite what you want,isnt is prefect, actually, this is also a example to help you make yourself atom extension.